 All critical school and course communications are sent via email.

 You are responsible for maintaining accurate contact information (email address, postal address, telephone numbers) with the Summer School.
-You may view and update your contact information through online services at any time.
+You may view and update your contact information through MyDCE at any time.

 Attendance and Participation